fraboeni/fraboeni.github.io/_pages/research_group.md

 author_profile: true
 ---

-This page provides an overview on projects I am working on and students I am supervizing or have supervised in the past.
+This page provides an overview on projects I am working on and students I am supervising or have supervised in the past.

 ## Current projects and research interest
 - Individualizing privacy guarantees according to user preferences